 Once all the above stuff is in place, go directly to Voices.com.
 There are other such sites, but my success came from there.
 Sign yourself up, and you’ll start getting notified of available jobs every day.
 Put your demos on your Voices.com site, and start answering auditions.
 I had to do 100 before I got my first job!
 Remember what I said about persistence?
 Voices.com also has tutorials and guidance on how to do everything you need.

-If you want to upgrade your equipment, or learn helpful recording and editing techniques for your new voice-over career, come visit Home Brew Audio on the web, where you can learn how to upgrade your home recording studio a little at a time until you find the right level for your needs.
+If you want to upgrade your equipment, or learn helpful recording and editing techniques for your new voice-over career, you can find hundreds of articles here on Home Brew Audio.
+Upgrade your home recording studio a little at a time until you find the right level for your needs.
+Get started with out 5-part series “How to Build A Home Recording Studio.”

 Now all you need to do is continue learning and continue auditioning.
 Good luck!